exitroute/personal-website/src/pages/posts/blog-the-value-of-massive-online-hackathons/index.md

 I felt the call to action to attend the HackCorona Hackathon after thinking about a [British First World War](https://en.wikipedia.org/wiki/Daddy,_what_did_you_do_in_the_Great_War%3F) recruitment poster and asking myself, “what would I say to my son?"

-"Well, I stayed at home, mediating, healing, and continued to rebuild my career."
+"Well, I stayed at home, meditating, and continuing to rebuild my career."

 No, not good enough.
 I had dealt with my self-doubt and anxiety systematically over the last 6 months.
-Now, it was showtime.
 Time to get out of my head and into some work with other people.
+This is not war but action is needed.

 My only experience in a hackathon had been during my web dev training course when I was on the edge of burning out after force feeding myself javascript for month.
 The creation of a new module in my brain for programming had given me with 10 day long headache.
 The organisers had incorrectly assumed that I wanted to lead a team and surprised me into pitching my idea to 60 people.
 It didn't go down well.
 Nor did I enjoy the hackathon.